-Voting Item Board Voting Recommendation Further Information (page) To elect the 10 nominees named in the Proxy Statement to ITT's Board of Directors FOR each nominee 9 To ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for 2017 FOR 16 3.
-To conduct an advisory vote on the compensation of the Company's named executive officers FOR 19 4.
-To conduct an advisory vote to determine the frequency of future shareholder votes on the compensation of the Company's named executive officers FOR one year 20
+Voti ng Item Board Voting Recommendation Further Information (page) 1.
+To elect the 11 nominees named in the Proxy Statement to ITT's Board of Directors FOR each nominee 27 2.
+To ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for 2018 FOR 33 3.
+To conduct an advisory vote on the compensation of the Company's named executive officers FOR 36 4.
+To approve an amendment to ITT's Articles of Incorporation to reduce the threshold required for shareholders to call a special meeting FOR 69